 This is carried out at the time of implant placement, and you will be unaware of the procedure apart from taking a few more minutes of surgery time.
-Bone is added around the implant where there are small deficiencies in your own bone.
+Special materials are added around the implant where there are small deficiencies in your own bone.
 This will help to maintain the look of the implant crown where it comes out of the gum.
 There are various material options to use for this technique, and we have chosen our favoured materials following careful research.
-We will explain what the material is and why it should be used in the cases where it is required.
-Some of the materials used have animal derivatives – however if you would like us to use man-made alternatives we will be pleased to offer this.
+These are man-made bone substitutes so there is no need for us ever to use animal products.

 The bones that make up your face are hollow and contain air spaces known as sinuses.
 The sinuses that sit above your upper back teeth are known as the maxillary sinuses.
 When an upper posterior tooth is lost, the floor of the maxillary sinus drops down into the space formerly occupied by the root of the lost tooth.
-In order to place an implant, it is often necessary to put the sinus floor back up to where it originally was by adding a bone substitute.
-This procedure is called a sinus floor bone augmentation or a “sinus lift”.
+In order to place an implant, it is sometimes necessary to put the sinus floor back up to where it originally was by adding a bone substitute.
+This procedure is called a sinus floor bone augmentation or a ‘sinus lift’